aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### CONCLUSION

 Conforming to these simple rules is not difficult, and it will save you a lot of headaches going forward.
-When any of the external parts of the system becomes obsolete (the DB, the web framework, etc), you **can replace those obsolete elements with a minimum of fuss**.
+When any of the external parts of the system becomes obsolete (the DB, the web FW, etc), you **can replace those obsolete elements with a minimum of fuss**.

 ### CHAPTER 23.
 PRESENTERS AND HUMBLE OBJECTS